unimib-datAI/Semtui-python/README.md

 ## **How It Works**

-The **SEMTUI** library works by allowing users to load tabular data, modify it with external semantic information, reconcile it with external data sources, and evaluate the final dataset.
+The **SemT-py** library works by allowing users to load tabular data, modify it with external semantic information, reconcile it with external data sources, and evaluate the final dataset.

 ### **Workflow:**
 1. **Load Data**: Load raw tabular data from a CSV or other supported formats.